 Rendering formatted blog using dangerouslySetInnerHTML

 All HTML elements contained by the blog variable are properly rendered on the DOM.
 However, this puts us back at square one!
-We again have an XSS vulnerability in our application, and the attacker could inject some malicious scripts inside the blog variable.
-In fact, the dangerouslySetInnerHTML prop intentionally has the word "dangerous" in it to remind you that you should be cautious while using it.
-React's official docs also mention this here.
+We again have an XSS vulnerability in our application, and the attacker could inject some malicious scripts into the blog variable.
+In fact, the dangerouslySetInnerHTML prop intentionally has the word “dangerous” in it to remind you that you should be cautious while using it.
+React’s official docs also mention this here.

 Sanitize Data in React